I can’t believe it’s over.

-Before spending several months in Chiang Mai I had no idea that there was much more to Thailand’s landscape than the ubiquitous beaches.
+Before spending several months in Chiang Mai I had no idea there was much more to Thailand’s landscape than its ubiquitous beaches.
 The winding roads to Pai suggested otherwise, and a week on a scooter a couple of months later confirmed it.
-Towering mountains, misty rice paddies, rushing waterfalls – and not a grain of sand for several hundred miles.
+Towering mountains, misty rice paddies, rushing waterfalls, and not a grain of sand for several hundred miles.

 As often as possible.

-When you can pay as little as 20 baht (~70c) for one that is simply incredible, why on earth not?
+When you can pay as little as 20 baht (~70c) for an incredible one, why on earth not?

 I am going to smuggle Mrs Pa – and her blender – into my backpack when I go.

 Exhaust fumes from thousands of scooters.
 Noisy longtails.
 Fish ripening in the sun.
 Frangipani wafting on the breeze.
 Babies crying.
-Crickets launching into their nightly crescendo as regular as clockwork.
-People singing, in a language I don’t understand but with happiness that I do.
+Crickets launching into their nightly crescendo, as regular as clockwork.
+People singing, in a language I don’t understand, but with happiness I do.

 Life here is easy, in a way it just isn’t elsewhere in the world.
 Want to go somewhere?
 There’ll be a bus, car, scooter … something … heading your way for a buck or two.
 Almost nothing needs to be booked much in advance.
 If it needs changing, no drama (and no fee!).

-There’s free wi-fi everywhere for those who need it.
-Scooter got a flat tyre in the middle of nowhere?
-Wait five minutes and the guy walking past will be able to sort it out – or know somebody who can.
+There’s free Wi-fi everywhere for those who need it.
+Scooter got a flat tire in the middle of nowhere?
+Wait five minutes, and the guy walking past will be able to sort it out, or know somebody who can.
 Need some food at midnight?
 Same applies.
 Pretty much anything is possible, and it’s not hard to find someone to help you do it.